Pratik280/pratik280.github.io/src/content/blog/03-setting-up-your-react-native-development-environment-on-linux-a-comprehensive-guide/index.md

 ## Installing and Setting up Visual Studio Code

+I would recommend using VSCodium, which is functionally identical to VSCode but is a free and open-source alternative.

 - For Arch and Arch based linux distros

-  To install [VSCodium](https://vscodium.com/), a free and open-source fork of VSCode, we'll use the following command to download it from the AUR (Arch User Repository) on Arch Linux:
+  To install [VSCodium](https://vscodium.com/) we'll use the following command to download it from the AUR (Arch User Repository) on Arch Linux:

   ```
   yay -S vscodium-bin